 Past clinical or research electives have taken our residents around the world to countries of all income levels where partnerships have been forged.
 The program is committed to co-creation of partnerships with clinicians and investigators outside of the USA, emphasizing capacity building and reciprocal benefits.
 Locations where MGB Neurology residents have studied include India, Bhutan, Nepal, Vietnam, China, and in Asia; South Africa, Zambia, Tanzania, Kenya, Malawi, Uganda, Mozambique, Madagascar, and Guinea in Africa; and Haiti, Peru, and Ecuador in the Americas.

 Through these away electives, residents have been able to gain first-hand experience with neurologic diseases rarely seen in the U.S.A., learn the practice of neurology in more resource-limited regions, provide neurology education in settings without access to routine neurologic care, and collaborate on mentored research projects.

 Dr. Jeffery Gluckstein giving morning report on stroke at Muhimbili National Hospital in Dar es Salaam, Tanzania

 MGH has an active clinical and research program in Uganda, and BWH is intimately linked with Partners in Health, an NGO that works in Haiti, Rwanda, Malawi, Peru, and Mexico.
 Residents have additionally participated in mentored research projects and clinical second opinions through supra-national non-governmental organizations, United Nations agencies, and NIH-funded research studies.
 Several faculty at MGB collaborate internationally on projects that residents may partake in.

-Our residents have been very successful obtaining global health travel scholarships available to residents through the Partners Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
+Our residents have been very successful obtaining global health travel scholarships available to residents through the MGB Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
 The residency also provides additional travel awards each year to residents involved in focused global neurology work in resource-limited settings and supports career-based trajectories through the Global Health Certificate Program.